Bold Bean Co

 In the same pan, heat another tablespoon of olive oil over a medium heat.
 Add the onions and cook for 10-12 minutes until softened, stirring often.
 Then, add the garlic and fry for 1 minute until fragrant.
 Increase the heat to high, add the white wine and cook off until the wine has completely evaporated.
 Reduce the heat.

 Once the squash is cooked, remove from the oven.
-Set aside half of the squash chunks and add the rest to a blender with 50ml veg stock and blitz to a smooth puree.
+Set aside half of the squash chunks and add the rest to a blender with 50ml water or stock and blitz to a smooth puree.
 Add both the squash chunks and puree to the beans, gently fold to combine (you don’t want to squash chunks to break).
 Add about ¾ of the parmesan and season with salt to taste and cracked black pepper.

 Stir through a knob of butter to finish, if desired, for an extra glossy finish.
 The mixture should have reached a creamy consistency, similar to a risotto, but if it’s still a little watery, let it bubble away for a few minutes to thicken.
 Equally, if it’s looking to thick, add some veg stock to loosen, or to your desired consistency.